hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/cloud-wallets.md

 Multiple cloud wallet implementations can be installed using global npm installs.

-For more details of the writing a new cloud wallet implementation, see the following [README](https://github.com/ampretia/composer-wallet-ibmcos).
+For more details of the writing a new cloud wallet implementation, see the following [README](https://github.com/ampretia/composer-wallet-redis).

-## Configuring a cloud wallet connection
+# Configuring a cloud wallet connection

 There are two ways to define the configuration for a cloud wallet, by using a `.json` config file, or by defining environment variables.

-### Configuring a cloud wallet using a configuration file
+## Using a configuration file

 For production deployments, it is more useful to be able to configure the card store outside of the application,
 {{site.data.conrefs.composer_full}} uses the standard configuration module `config`.
 The configuration file is loaded from a sub-directory of the current working directory called `config`.
 The default configuration file is called `default.json`, the configuration file name can be changed using the `NODE_ENV` environment variable.

-The following configuration file uses the IBM Cloud Object Store format as an example:
+The following configuration file uses the Redis format as an example:

 ```
 {
   "composer": {
     "wallet": {
-      "type": "@ampretia/composer-wallet-ibmcos",
+      "type": "@ampretia/composer-wallet-redis",
-      "desc": "Uses the IBM Cloud Object Store",
+      "desc": "Uses a local redis instance,
       "options": {
-        "bucketName": "alpha-metal",
-        "endpoint": "s3.eu-gb.objectstorage.softlayer.net",
-        "apikey": "0viPHOY7LbLNa9eLftrtHPpTjoGv6hbLD1QalRXikliJ",
-        "serviceInstanceId": "crn:v1:bluemix:public:cloud-object-storage:global:a/3ag0e9402tyfd5d29761c3e97696b71n:d6f74k03-6k4f-4a82-b165-697354o63903::"

       }
     }
   }